 Take the time to carefully complete every application you fill out to be sure the information is accurate, your dates and job descriptions are correct, and there are no spelling or grammatical errors.

-Some Common Mistakes to Avoid
+10 Common Mistakes to Avoid

-Skimming the instructions and missing the real intent of the application questions.
+- Skimming the instructions and missing the real intent of the application questions.
 Read carefully and don't rush.
 After all, who wants an employee who doesn't follow directions?

-Writing "see attached" to avoid filling in material on the application.
+- Writing "see attached" to avoid filling in the material on the application.
 Many employers will screen primarily on the application itself, so you need to fill in all the blanks even if the information is duplicated on an attached resume.

-Supplying generic statements about your skills or experiences.
-Instead, highlight and front load the skills and experiences most relevant to your target job.
+- Supplying generic statements about your skills or experiences.
+Instead, highlight and front-load the skills and experiences most relevant to your target job.

-Fabricating or exaggerating your qualifications.
+- Fabricating or exaggerating your qualifications.
 Dishonesty and fabricated information are grounds for immediate dismissal, so avoid the temptation to make up or puff up your credentials.

-You might copy other contacts you have at the company: "I thought you might want to see the materials which I submitted to HR given our helpful informational meeting last week."
+- Submitting your application to the wrong person or department.
+Make sure you direct your application to the individual or department referenced in the ad or job post.
+You might also want to copy other contacts you have at the company: "I thought you might want to see the materials which I submitted to HR given our helpful informational meeting last week."

-Writing descriptions that don't include accomplishments.
+- Writing descriptions that don't include accomplishments.
 Even though the application says job description, take that to mean a description of how you added value as opposed to a bland list of duties.
 Using numbers to quantify descriptions is a good way to highlight accomplishments, “Managed financial oversight of $500,000 annual fundraiser.”

 It can be helpful to write out a master list with the dates and descriptions of your education and the jobs you have held in chronological order.
-When you are filling out applications, you can refer to your list, and be sure that you are providing accurate and complete information to each employer.
+When you are filling out applications, you can refer to your list and be sure that you are providing accurate and complete information to each employer.

 If you submit a resume as well, you will want to tailor it to the individual position you are applying to, highlighting the most relevant experiences.
-These may differ from the chronological list that the general application may ask for, which is one of the reasons they may request supporting documentation to get a more complete picture of your qualifications.
+These may differ from the chronological list that the general application may ask for, which is one of the reasons they may request supporting documentation to get a complete picture of your qualifications.

 Submit All the Required Documents

-It’s important to pay attention to the details of the requirements for application listed in the job posting.
+It’s important to pay attention to the details of the requirements for the application listed in the job posting.
 Sometimes, in addition to filling out an application, the hiring manager will require you to submit a resume, cover letter, portfolio, list of references, etc.

 To be considered for the job, make sure that you submit all the documents requested.
 If you don’t follow the application instructions, it’s an easy way for the hiring manager to eliminate you from contention.